destyncarlton/destyncarlton/README.md

 ## _Interests_
 - 🤖 I am interested in Learning Machine Learning and AI techniques
 - 💻 I am interested in learning more about IOS development
-- 📱 I am interested in created many different apps that can be useful to others
+- 📱 I am interested in creating many different apps that can be useful to others

 ## _Current Workings_
+- 👩🏻‍🤝‍👩🏼 I am currently working on a group project for my senior design class
+- ⚕️ I will also be working on an IOS app focusing on health & the medical area
+- 📈 I am also working on machine learning methods and learning to apply the techniques

 ## _Hobbies_
+- 🏋🏼‍♀️ I enjoy weight lifting and working out
+- 🏐 I enjoy playing many different sports, but beach volleyball is my favorite
+- 📖 I love to read all types of books
+- ♠️ I enjoy playing card games with friends in my free time

 <!--
 **destyncarlton/destyncarlton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.